 DATA PROTECTION NOTICE

 As you enter Dubrovnik, you will quickly understand why this UNESCO World Heritage site-listed city of Dubrovnik is regarded as one of the most beautiful in the world.
 Protected through the ages by massive 16th century stone walls, Dubrovnik is filled with evidence of its rich history and culture, striking architecture and old-world charm.
+It’s no wonder our cruises from Split to Dubrovnik are amongst our most popular.

 Enter the city and enjoy a world of Baroque, Renaissance, and Gothic themed buildings.
 Dubrovnik is as famous for its shiny marble streets as it is for breathtaking, panoramic views of the ocean.
 Dubrovnik has been the setting for a number of TV series and movies, including Game of Thrones and the recently released Robin Hood movie featuring Jamie Foxx as Little John.
+Explore this living film set for yourself on a small ship cruise from Dubrovnik.

 A short, 4-minute cable car ride will take you to the top of Mount Srd, where you will be rewarded with an unforgettable view of Dubrovnik’s Old Town.
 The baked clay tiles that form the roofs of Dubrovnik buildings also are striking in appearance from the aerial view.
 Look along the coastline and you can see the Elaphiti Islands.
 This is the perfect vantage point to have your camera handy for photos!